Before you order another scoop, learn the health, fat, and calorie basics about this tempting frozen treat.

-Diet Tip: If you're going to spoon down one of these delicious frozen snacks, stick with the small for about 150 calories or the medium for 230 (just see Frozen Yogurt Myth 2 before you decide.
+Diet tip: If you're going to spoon down one of these delicious frozen snacks, stick with the small for about 150 calories or the medium for 230.
+Just see Frozen Yogurt Myth 2 before you decide.
 (Related: Can't get enough frozen treats?
 Find out which frozen yogurt orders are the healthiest.)

-Diet tip: Frozen yogurt manufacturers, like Red Mango, are beginning to realize the delicacy of probiotics and are starting to use strains that can survive the freezing process and other challenges these healthy bacteria face.
+Diet tip: Frozen yogurt manufacturers, like Red Mango, are beginning to realize the delicacy of probiotics and are starting to use strains that can survive the freezing process and the other challenges these healthy bacteria face.
 In the meantime try a supplement like Digestive Advantage, Sustenex, and AZO to get the full health benefits of probiotics.
 (Learn which healthy foods Victoria's Secret models love most.)

 Diet tip: Like regular yogurt, frozen yogurt can be a healthy accompaniment to a light lunch.
-For a well-rounded meal try a protein and vegetable rich sandwich followed by a small frozen yogurt topped with 3 ounces of your favorite fruits and 5 chopped almonds.
-Altogether, this lunch will set you back just 430 calories while providing a great balance of fruits, vegetables, protein, dairy and carbohydrates.
-Plus, it satisfies your frozen snack sweet tooth too!
+For a well-rounded meal, try a protein- and vegetable-rich sandwich followed by a small frozen yogurt topped with 3 ounces of your favorite fruits and five chopped almonds.
+Altogether, this lunch will clock in at just 430 calories while providing a great balance of fruits, vegetables, protein, dairy, and carbohydrates.
+Plus, it satisfies your frozen snack sweet tooth!

 Frozen Yogurt Myth 5